-Our future performance depends to a large extent on the continued services of members of our current management including, in particular, our President and our Chief Operating Officer.
+Our future performance depends to a large extent on the continued services of members of our current management including, in particular, our President and Chief Financial Officer.
 In the event that we lose the continued services of such key personnel for any reason, this could have a material adverse effect on our business, operations and prospects.